aibnouf/Epidural/README.md

 1. **index.html** is the main file that loads:
    - CSS styles from `style.css`
    - JavaScript functionality from `script.js`
-   - Initial Arabic content from `ar.html` (loaded via JavaScript fetch)
+   - Initial Arabic content (loaded by default with English toggle option)

 2. **Language Switching**:
-   - Uses a floating circular button at bottom-right (Arabic) or bottom-left (English)
+   - Uses a floating circular button at top-right (LTR) or top-left (RTL)
+   - Button displays "EN" icon when showing Arabic, "AR" icon when showing English
    - Saves user preference in localStorage
    - Dynamically loads content without page refresh